AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

         Please DO SOMETHING TO GET HELP?
 IS IT OPEN A DISCUSSION?
 IS IT DM US?
 IS IT SEE OTHER DOCS FOR WAYS TO GET HELP?
         OR DO WE NOT EVEN NEED THIS NOTE?

+    !!! note
+        You may be prompted to enter `y` or `n` (yes or no) during this setup.
+        If/when this prompt appears, you should hit `y` to give `conda` permissions to proceed.

 1. The last step is to add the packages to your base `conda` environment that you will need to contribute to `OpenScPCA`.
 Copy and paste the following command into `Terminal`, and hit enter.